dyhes/zulip/templates/zerver/help/mastering-the-compose-box.md

 and <kbd>Ctrl</kbd> + <kbd>Enter</kbd> sends your message.

-This is convenient for typing multi-line messages, which are more common in Zulip than in most other chat products.
-However, you can also configure Zulip so that the <kbd>Enter</kbd> key sends your message.
+This is convenient for typing multi-line messages, which are more common in Aloha than in most other chat products.
+However, you can also configure Aloha so that the <kbd>Enter</kbd> key sends your message.

 !!! tip ""